BStar14/SO_Group/README.md

 ---

 ## Delivery Reward Maximization
->__Delivery Reward Maximization (DRM)__ is a optimization problem.
+>__Delivery Reward Maximization (DRM)__ is an optimization problem.
 >
->Suppose there are customers who want your goods.
+>Suppose we should deliver goods to a lot of customers.
 But you have limited time.
 >
 >Customers don't wait forever.
 Then how can you maximize your profit? __DRM__ will give you an answer.